Disappearance of Trevor Deely: Disappearance

 The Christmas party was scheduled for Thursday 7 December.
 After drinks in Copper Face Jacks and the Hilton Hotel, the party moved to Buck Whaley's nightclub on Lower Leeson Street.
 Deely left Buck Whaley's at about 3:25 am.
 He started walking in the direction of his apartment in the Renoir complex, on Serpentine Avenue in Ballsbridge.
 There was a heavy storm that night with gusts as high as 60 or 70 mph, and there was also a taxi strike.
 About ten minutes after leaving the nightclub, Deely arrived at his office, and was let in after calling security.
 While in his office Deely made a cup of tea and spoke to a colleague, Karl Pender, who was working the night shift.
 He also checked his emails and made a note of things he needed to do in work the following morning.
 He left the office at 4:03 am, taking an umbrella with him, and continued in the direction of Ballsbridge.
 Around this time he rang a friend of his in Naas and left a voicemail.
 His friend described the message as saying "'Hi, Glen, I've missed you there.
 Just on my way home, all going good, I'll talk to you tomorrow.'
 Or words to that very close effect."
 His friend deleted the message, not regarding it as significant and investigators never sought to retrieve it.

 CCTV footage shows that a man dressed in black was waiting outside the gates of the bank for approximately half an hour before Deely arrived.
 When Deely arrived, they had a brief conversation.
 Two minutes after Deely entered the bank, two more men arrived at the gate.
-While the other two men have since been cleared as colleagues of Deely, the man in black remains a person of interest.
-By the time Deely left the bank, this man was no longer waiting outside.
+While the other two men have since been cleared as colleagues of Deely, the man in black remains a person of interest and was no longer waiting outside by the time Deely left the bank.